roccodev/Practice/README.md

 A simple yet fully fledged PvP Practice/Arena plugin for Bukkit/Spigot.

+**Note**: This project is still in very early stage and most of the features, such as map loading, haven't been implemented yet.

 ## Features
 + 1v1, 2v2, 3v3 etc. matches;
 + Custom maps (with WorldEdit schematics);